waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 The argument for 'begin' is the sequence number for the change file to start downloading from.

-To ensure you have the right sequence number, start with fresh downloaded OSM data file, then your change files will be generated the very next day by geofabrik.de servers.
+To ensure that you have the right sequence number, start with fresh downloaded OSM data file, then your change files will be generated the very next day by geofabrik.de servers.
 Easy is better.
 The sequence number is inside the corresponding "state.txt" file at the sequenceNumber line.
+The next day, browse your area updates page for new state.txt files, you will easly find your needed sequence number.

+The sequence number is 4 to 9 digit long number, never starts with zero.
+By OSM convention daily change files have sequence number of four digits; at geofabrik.de this convention is followed.

 If this not possible, then follow the instructions mentioned above under the heading "Know last date included in your region OSM data file:" to find your sequence number.